top of page

 Standard Bow vs Enclosed Bow Which Design is Right for You

 When it comes to spending time on the water, the design of the bow can greatly affect your boating experience.
-Two popular options are the Standard Bow and the Enclosed Bow.
+Here at Knights our two most popular options are the Standard Bow and the Enclosed Bow.
 Each design has distinct features, advantages, and potential drawbacks that cater to various needs.
 In this post, we will closely examine both options to help you choose the boat design that fits your lifestyle.

 Understanding the Standard Bow